Chat Template

 system— (Optional) Sets the assistant's behavior and context.
 Defines who the assistant is and how it should respond.user— Messages from the user containing questions, instructions, or requests.assistant— Responses from the model.tool— Results from tool/function execution.
 Used for tool use workflows.

-You can automatically apply the chat template using the .apply_chat_template() method from Hugging Face Transformers:
+For text-only LFM2 models, you can apply the chat template using the .apply_chat_template() method from Hugging Face Transformers:

 from transformers import AutoTokenizer